Souradeep028/Final-Year-Project---Satellite-Image-Segmentation/README.md

 # Final Year Project - Satellite Image Segmentation

 **Mentor:** Dr. Anjan Sarkar<br/>
 **Team members:** MD.
 Asif Khan, Souradeep Kr.
-Basu, Rajdeep De, Ramanti Shaw, Sudip Bose
+Basu, Rajdeep De, Ramanti Shaw

 **About the project:**
 Images are increasingly available from a variety of sources, including drones and conventional high altitude satellites.
 Our aim is to produce intervention-specific maps with the relevant features and in a short timeframe.
 Thus, the goal is to train a model that can annotate different features of the provided image.